zamazan4ik/awesome-pgo/article/article.md

 * RISC-V - it's called Control Transfer Records (CTR).
 Current status - [under development](https://risc-v-international.slack.com/archives/C017LD0GJ8Z/p1708861135739819?thread_ts=1708839419.127049&cid=C017LD0GJ8Z).
 More information can be found here: [GitHub](https://github.com/riscv/riscv-control-transfer-records), [JIRA](https://jira.riscv.org/browse/RVG-62).
 No estimations when it will be implemented.
 * [e2k](https://en.wikipedia.org/wiki/Elbrus_2000) (Elbrus) - an analogue to LBR is supported.
 Unfortunately, there is not support for that in Linux perf but there are plans implement this feature in the future.
 * [LoongSon](https://en.wikipedia.org/wiki/Loongson) (Chinese MIPS-based CPUs) - no public-available information at the moment.
-* Other architectures like PowerPCll and operating systems combinations - I don't know yet (please let me know!)
+* Other architectures (e.g. Linux [supports](https://en.wikipedia.org/wiki/List_of_Linux-supported_computer_architectures) many of them) and operating systems combinations - I don't know (please let me know!).
+You can try to find corresponding for an architecture person in the Linux [maintainer list](https://www.kernel.org/doc/linux/MAINTAINERS) and ask them directly.
+I did it multiple times and always got very valuable responses.

 It's kinda funny that almost the same feature has different names in different architectures.
 Does anyone know the reason for that?
-Are they trademarked? :D
+Are they trademarked or patented? :D

 More advanced features about LBR can be found in these articles: [first](https://lwn.net/Articles/680985/), [second](https://lwn.net/Articles/680996/).